April 27th.

 oriented sessions.
 They seem to feel that the sessions bridge that

-student/faculty distance gap and make the faculty contact more personal
+student/faculty distance gap and make the faculty contact more personal than

 the email or bbs sessions.